cloudmesh-community/book/chapters/cloud/datacenter.md

 ![Internet Minute 2017-2018 [@www-internet-minute-2017-2018]](images/internet-minute-2017-2018.jpg){#fig:internet-minutes-2017-2018}

-It is also interesting to compare such trends over a longer period of time (see @fig:google-search-per-year, @fig:big-data-trend-2012).
-An example is provided by looking at Google searches
+It is also interesting to compare such trends over a more extended period (see @fig:google-search-per-year, @fig:big-data-trend-2012).
+An example is provided by looking at Google searches.

 * <http://www.internetlivestats.com/google-search-statistics/>.